Perfect 12-Team Fantasy Football Draft for 2025

 Round 6: Assess Your RBs

-However, if all 65 are gone, then your next selections depend on roster construction.
+However, if all those guys are gone, then your next selections depend on roster construction.

 Ideally, I want you to come out of the first six rounds of your draft with at least three running backs.
 So, if you only have one or two, then you really need to focus on that position in rounds 6 and 7 (and maybe round 8, depending on who falls to you).